-III.
-2. ENGLISH PRONUNCIATION IN GREAT BRITAIN
+III.2.
+ENGLISH PRONUNCIATION IN GREAT BRITAIN

 Usually, owing to the political, economic, social and cultural factors, one of the regional dialects becomes literary, as it constitutes the orthoepic norm.
 At present there are the following regional pronunciation types exist in Great Britain: 1) Southern English pronunciation; 2) Northern English pronunciation; 3) Scottish pronunciation; 4) Irish pronunciation, among which the Southern English pronunciation is chosen as the orthoepic standard for modern English.
-This type of pronunciation is often called Standard English or Uniform English etc. D. Jones called it, Received Pronunciation (RP) by which he meant... merely widely understood pronunciation ... in the English - speaking world . . ..
-At present some linguists use the term "General British" instead of RP, as to the analogy with the term "General American" for the literary American English.
-We also use the term General British (abbreviation GB) because it may indicate the generally accepted literary type of English pronunciation.
-Though its origin was the Southern English dialect, it is usually used in the south-east of England where its capital, London, is situated too.
+This type of pronunciation is often called Standard English.
+D. Jones called it.
+Received Pronunciation (RP) by which he meant "... merely widely understood pronunciation ... in the English - speaking world...".
+At present some linguists use the term "General British" instead of RP as to the analogy with the term "General American" for the literary American English.
+The term General British (abbreviation GB) may indicate the generally accepted literary type of English pronunciation.
+Through its origin was the Southern English dialect, it is usually used in the south-east of England where its capital, London, is situated too.
 However today it has no locality.
-GB is taught at schools, colleges, universities and other educational institutions of England.
-It is the official type of English pronunciation used in parliament, court etc. It is spoken on the stage. over the radio and television as it is easily understood by millions of people.
-GB is the only type of English pronunciation that has been scientifically investigated and practically described for foreign learners.
-A. C. Gimson states: "The fact that descriptions and recordings of British English pronunciation used for teaching English as a foreign language invariably refer to this form is also a powerful reason for its choice.
-GB is a typical form of pronunciation used by generations in the last half of the twentieth century.
-Textbooks on English phonetics have been written and pronouncing dictionaries have been compiled on the basis of GB.
-It is natural, therefore, GB is accepted as the teaching unit in most countries where English is taught as a foreign language, including all learning establishments in the Soviet Union.
+RP is taught at schools, colleges, universities and other educational institutions of England.
+It is the official type of English pronunciation used in parliament, court etc. it is spoken on the stage, over the radio and television as it is easily understood by millions of people.
+RP is the only type of English pronunciation that has been scientifically investigated and practically described for foreign learners.
+A.C.
+Gimson states: "The fact that descriptions and recordings of British English pronunciation used for teaching English as a foreign language invariably refer to this form is also a